sisrfeng/coc-wiki/Debug-language-server.md

  "css.execArgv": ["--nolazy", "--inspect-brk=6045"]
 ```

-After the `css` service started, open Chrome with url `chrome://inspect`
+After the `css` service starts, open Chrome with the url `chrome://inspect`

-Make sure `Discover network targets` option is checked and you have the address added to `Target discovery settings`, and then you will have the debugging target.
+Make sure the `Discover network targets` option is checked and you have the address added to `Target discovery settings`, and then you will have the debugging target.